Enrolling in lessons

 2 credits = One full-hour lesson per week (14 lessons)

-Music majors generally take lessons for two credits.
-Music minors and non-majors may take lessons for one or two credits based on the student's level and teacher's availability.
+Music majors generally take lessons for 2 credits.
+Minors and non-majors may take lessons for one or two credits based on the student's level and teacher's availability.
 Please contact your teacher to determine whether you should register for one or two credits.
 Unfortunately, there is no way to audit lessons for 0 credits.

 Practice, attendance, and grading